MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/connectors-overview.md

 <!---Modify to another note that is more accurate--->
 > [!IMPORTANT]
-> Microsoft Graph connectors and Microsoft Search APIs are now globally available.
+> Microsoft Graph connectors and Microsoft Search APIs are now generally available.
 The first rollouts will be to customers configured for  targeted release.
-If you want to use a Graph connector in your tenant, be sure to opt into [Targeted release](https://docs.microsoft.com/office365/admin/manage/release-options-in-office-365?view=o365-worldwide).
+If you want to use a Graph connector in your tenant, users and administrators must opt into [Targeted release](https://docs.microsoft.com/office365/admin/manage/release-options-in-office-365?view=o365-worldwide).

 <!---Add Value, scenario, example, and/or graphic in December updates--->
 <!---Probably remove architecture section below